isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Code that is never run in a multi-threaded environment.

-Be careful: there are many examples where code that was "known" to never run in a multi-threaded program was run as part of a multi-threaded program.
+Be careful: there are many examples where code that was “known” to never run in a multi-threaded program was run as part of a multi-threaded program.
 Often years later.
 Typically, such programs lead to a painful effort to remove data races.
 Therefore, code that is never intended to run in a multi-threaded environment should be clearly labeled as such and ideally come with compile or run-time enforcement mechanisms to catch those usage bugs early.